Auto Refinancing Tips and Scams

 Who Should Refinance a Car Loan?

 I like to use the 1% rule.
-After you buy your car, start watching the interest rates at refinance sites we recommend like Capital One Auto Finance and CARCHEX and see if you can find a rate at least 1% less than your current rate.
+After you buy your car, start watching the interest rates at refinance sites we recommend like Capital One Auto Finance, CARCHEX or LightStream and see if you can find a rate at least 1% less than your current rate.
 Use the calculators on their sites to see how much you will save.
 You'll be astounded at how much money you just found.

 Steps to ensure a speedy auto refinance loan approval

 These are important points, so pay close attention.
 You would hate to get rejected for making a silly clerical error.

 - Applications need to be in the same names with exact same spelling as the names on your current auto loan